Unmasked: My Life Solving America's Cold Cases

 (eAudiobook)

-This program is read by the author.
 From the detective who found the Golden State Killer, a memoir of investigating America's toughest cold cases and the rewards-and toll-of a life solving crime.
 I order another bourbon, neat.
 This is the drink that will flip the switch.
 I don't even know how I got here, to this place, to this point.
 Something is happening to me lately.
 I'm drinking too much.
 My sheets are soaking wet when I wake up from nightmares of decaying corpses.
 I order another drink and swig it, trying to forget about the latest case I can't shake.
 Crime solving for me is more complex than the challenge of the hunt, or the process of piecing together a scientific puzzle.
 The thought of good people suffering drives me, for better or worse, to the point of obsession.
 People always ask how I am able to detach from the horrors of my work.
 Part of it is an innate capacity to compartmentalize; the rest is experience and exposure, and I've had plenty of both.
 But I have always taken pride in the fact that I can keep my feelings locked up to get the job done.
 It's only been recently that it feels like all that suppressed darkness is beginning to seep out.
 When I look back at my long career, there is a lot I am proud of.
 I have caught some of the most notorious killers of the twenty-first century and brought justice and closure for their victims and families.
 I want to tell you about a lifetime solving these cold cases, from Laci Peterson to Jaycee Dugard to the Pittsburg homicides to, yes, my twenty-year-long hunt for the Golden State Killer.
 But a deeper question eats at me as I ask myself, at what cost?
 I have sacrificed relationships, joy-even fatherhood-because the pursuit of evil always came first.
 Did I make the right choice?
 It's something I grapple with every day.
 Yet as I stand in the spot where a young girl took her last breath, as I look into the eyes of her family, I know that, for me, there has never been a choice.
 "I don't know if I can solve your case," I whisper.
 "But I promise I will do my best."
 It is a promise I know I can keep.
 A Macmillan Audio production from Celadon Books

 Notes

 Holes, P. (2022).
 Unmasked: My Life Solving America's Cold Cases.
 Unabridged.
-[United States], Macmillan Audio.
+Macmillan Audio.

 Hoopla Extract Information